-We buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information and a description of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We buy travel insurance from SafetyWing.
+They’re a popular travel insurance company used by many long-term travelers.
+Click on the link to get a free quote from SafetyWing.

 As much as I love Taiwan, I’m hardly an expert but I do hope you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any questions or comments, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for stopping by and have fun exploring Taiwan!